AlexieVQ/not_in_the_bible/README.md

 ```

 Then you must create a [PostgreSQL](https://www.postgresql.org/) user and
-database (by default we will name it `not_in_the_bible`).
+database for this user (by default we will name this database
+`not_in_the_bible`).

 You also need to create a
 [Twitter API v1.1 access](https://developer.twitter.com/en/portal/projects-and-apps)
 to get Twitter API key and secret.

-when you have done this, run this command to connect to your Twitter bot's
+When you have done this, run this command to connect to your Twitter bot's
 account with the API key and secret you got:

 ```bash